Owner and Clinical Director / MS, CCC-SLP

 Courtney earned a B.A. of Business in Marketing with a second major in Anthropology, and later a B.A. of Science in Communication Disorders.
 She brings her experience working in various facets of advertising and years in private practice to efficiently manage and execute the clinic’s HR affairs, credentialing, and marketing initiatives.
-Additionally, she has clinical experience as a pediatric SLP-A, where she focused on articulation, fluency, and phonological disorders.
-She is licensed by the state of Texas.
+Her cross-functional approach to communicating a message effectively is also beneficial in her clinical work.
+She has implemented a variety of therapy plans for clients, including those which address articulation and language delays, fluency, phonological disorders, and pragmatic deficits as a pediatric SLP-A. She is licensed by the state of Texas.

 Senior Speech Therapist / MS, CCC-SLP